ayushsm/ayushsm-github.com/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Nice to meet you!
-I'm a sophomore at the University of California, Berkeley, where I study Computer Science/Electrical Engineering and Bioengineering.
+I'm a sophomore at the University of California, Berkeley, where I'm currently studying Computer Science and Electrical Engineering.

 ### <center>Background</center>
 I come from San Ramon, CA where I lived all 18 years until really expanding my horizons and going to college 30 minutes away.
 Coming to Berkeley, I thought I was going to be a purely bio-related major but after my first year here, I realized that my dad was right all along and CS is the future... so I probably shouldn't have fallen asleep during all his CS lectures.
 Nevertheless, I'm currently taking numerous CS classes with a mix of some Bioengineering and Electrical Engineering classes on the side.